How to Apply

 Candidates for graduate or teacher certification/licensure programs may be required to complete an interview with a School of Education admissions committee.
 Your recruiter will discuss this with you as needed.

-The State of Illinois requires candidates for teacher certification/licensure to be U.S. citizens or legal permanent residents.
+The State of Illinois requires candidates for teaching licenses to be U.S. citizens or legal permanent residents.
 However, international students are still invited to complete a graduate degree in education, such as the MAE.
 In addition to the requirements listed above, international degree-seeking students must also provide the following:

 - An official transcript evaluation performed by World Education Services or Educational Credential Evaluators.
 This evaluation should be a course-by-course report.